skills/deploy-to-azure/README.md

 ### Activity 1: Add triggers to production deployment workflow

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. Open your `deploy-prod.yml` workflow for edit.
-1. Replace any `<username>` placeholders with your GitHub username
+Copy and paste the following to your file, and replace any `<username>` placeholders with your GitHub username.
-1. Add a `push` trigger
-1. Add branches inside the push block
-1. Add `- main` inside the branches block

-  It should look like the file below when you are finished.
 Note that not much has changed from our staging workflow, except for our trigger, and that we won't be filtering by labels.

   ```yaml
   name: Production deployment